oris-tool/sirio/README.md

 is `TreeTransient`, which builds a tree of transient stochastic state classes.
 Each node encodes a marking and the joint PDF of enabled transitions.
-These are used to compute the probability that the STPN is any node of the tree (and thus has its marking) at a given time instant.
+These are used to compute the probability that the STPN is in any node of the tree (and thus it has its marking) at a given time instant.

-The analysis can be configure through the builder of `TreeTransient` objects:
+The analysis can be configure through the builder of `TreeTransient`
+objects:

 ``` java
 TreeTransient analysis = TreeTransient.builder()